Ivan Tovstukha: Stalin's aide

 In 1930, Boris Bazhanov, who had defected to the west after working in Stalin's personal secretariat, published a memoir in which he implied Tovstukha was a more significant figure than his job titles suggest.
-This is borne by subsequent research.
+This is borne out by subsequent research.
 Long after Stalin's death, the playwright Edvard Radzinsky was researching Tovstukha's archive for a biography of Stalin when he was approached by an elderly man who had worked with Tovstukha, who said:

 According to Bazhanov, Tovstukha also studied the returns from elections to the Central Committee, to identify those who had not voted for Stalin.
 Delegates to party congresses were give a list of preferred candidates, but could cross out individual names and write in others, in a supposedly secret ballot.
 Tovstukha allegedly enlisted a graphologist to help him identify the handwriting of delegates who had made alterations.
 Bazhanov described Tovstukha as "a gloomy subject", who had a persistent cough and "only half a lung" (because of his tuberculosis) but in whom Stalin had "complete confidence".

-At the beginning of the power struggle that followed Lenin death in 1924, Tovstukha's appointment to the Lenin Institute gave him access to every available document about Lenin, including those that detailed his sharp differences pre-1917 with Leon Trotsky.
+At the beginning of the power struggle that followed Lenin's death in 1924, Tovstukha's appointment to the Lenin Institute gave him access to every available document about Lenin, including those that detailed his sharp differences pre-1917 with Leon Trotsky.
 Tovstukha's appointment "gave Stalin control over the Lenin Archive, providing him with an ideological and polemic tool of the first importance.
 Tovstukha learnt to know his way about the archive better than anyone.
 He was able to supply Stalin with material about Trotsky or any other enemy."
 Tovstukha was rumoured to be the author of an anonymous leaflet circulated in 1924 entitled Small Biography of a Great Man, which suggested that though Trotsky like to think of himself as an Old Bolshevik and a great man, he really should be called an Old Menshevik.

 It was Tovstukha who falsified Stalin's date of birth, for reasons unknown.
-Throughout the Stalin years, and long afterwards, it was consistently written that he was born on 21 December 1979, when his birth certificate gives the actual date as 18 December (6 December in the Old Style) 1978.
+Throughout the Stalin years, and long afterwards, it was consistently written that he was born on 21 December 1879, when his birth certificate gives the actual date as 18 December (6 December in the Old Style) 1878.

 An indication of the importance Stalin attached to Tovstukha's work is that he secretly wrote to the publishers, instructing that Tovstukha was to receive royalties, warning that if Tovstukha were to say he did not need to be paid "he's lying: he's desperately short of money."
 But he eventually clashed with Stalin, who sacked or transferred members of Tovstukha's department without consulting him while he was away.
 Tovstukha submitted a written protest, on which Stalin scribbled: "Ha, ha, ha.
 Here's a real bantam."
 In 1930, he was replaced as Stalin's chief aide by Alexander Poskrebyshev.